CP1404/Practicals/prac_08/README.md

 Files: `convert_miles_km.py` and `convert_miles_km.kv`

-Create a Python program (.py) and Kivy kv language file (.kv) to recreate the following layout.
+Create a Python program (.py) and Kivy kv language file (.kv) for an app that converts miles to kilometres.

+First, recreate the following layout shown in the image below.
-(The dark grey with white boxes are Buttons, the black with yellow text is a Label and the black on white one is a TextInput.)
+The dark grey with white text are Buttons, the black with yellow text is a Label and the black on white one is a TextInput.

 ![Convert Miles to Kilometres screenshot](../images/08image6.png)

 When you have created the layout, write the functionality for the whole program.
 As always, do this in small steps.

 - Use a `StringProperty` for the text on the output (km) label.
   Then in the app you can set this property variable without having to manually update the text of the label.
 It will